FriesischScott/UncertaintyQuantification.jl/docs/src/manual/bayesianupdating.md

  return nothing # hide
 ```

-The likelihood function which, similar to a `Model` must accept a `DataFrame`, follows a Binomial distribution.
-And the prior is chosen as a beta distribution with $\alpha=\beta=1$.
+The likelihood function which, similar to a `Model` must accept a `DataFrame`, follows a Binomial distribution and returns the likeliood for each row in the `DataFrame` as a vector.
+The prior is chosen as a beta distribution with $\alpha=\beta=1$.
 It is often beneficial to use the log-likelihood and log-prior for numerical reasons.

 ```@example metropolis
     function loglikelihood(df)